sludovicdelys/gyn-co-memoir/docs/gyn-and-co/introduction.md

+# Abstract

+Gyn&Co was born from an non-profit organization which had been sensitive to the significant health inequalities and barriers to services and support that women, transsexuals or intersex patients from different backgrounds, origins, and physicality face regularly.
+In an attempt to create solidarity between users and effectively share recommended caregivers to a wider audience, the association created a website in order to develop a feminist and collaborative list tailored for and by the users.

+As the non-profit group needed a beginner friendly tool to host and build their website, they chose to use Wordpress as it is open-source and widely supported.
+However, Wordpress presents a few disadvantages such as slow page speed and needing an additional plugin for every special feature.

+Thus, my team was assigned the redesign of Gyn&Co to add new functionalities to improve the user experience, increase traffic, generate more leads and facilitate the administrative management of the websites’ back-office.
+While brainstorming we quickly came to the notion that a great website is a sticky website.
+We wanted to encourage user interaction, incite our users to share the content and get more return visits.

+Hence we reached a consensus with the client to work on different features :
+- Improve the user experience with a multicriteria search component with an embedded interactive map.
+- Implement a multi-step recommendation form to reduce cognitive overload for the visitors and add visual appeal.
+- Build a custom back office in order to ease administrative tasks such as adding a new caregiver.
+- Implementing a database to provide data governance for the non-profit association.

 # Context et origine du projet

 Gyn&Co est une organisation à but non lucratif, qui est sensible aux inégalités importantes et